syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio/item-template.md

 I> The Syncfusion® Spreadsheet Editor SDK item templates are available from v32.1.19.

-The following steps will guide you in adding the Syncfusion<sup style="font-size:70%">&reg;</sup> Spreadsheet Editor SDK component to your Visual Studio WinForms or WPF application.
+The following steps will guide you in adding the Syncfusion® Spreadsheet Editor SDK component to your Visual Studio WinForms or WPF application.

-## Add Syncfusion<sup style="font-size:70%">&reg;</sup> Spreadsheet Editor SDK Component using Syncfusion<sup style="font-size:70%">&reg;</sup> Spreadsheet Editor SDK Item Template
+## Add Syncfusion® Spreadsheet Editor SDK Component using Syncfusion® Spreadsheet Editor SDK Item Template

 1. Open a new or existing WinForms or WPF application.